 The Permit Office operates the Commercial Vehicle Customer Service Center (CVCSC) to assist customers in obtaining oversize/overweight vehicle permits, providing legal weight and dimension information, obtaining a free transponder (electronic bypassing of participating weigh stations), and updating the Federal MCS-150 form for CMV registration.
 The Permit Technicians of the CVCSC interpret bridge and road restrictions, including seasonal weight restrictions, to help preserve infrastructure by detailing specific conditions for travel.
-In SFY2023, the CVCSC issued 12,992 oversize and/or overweight permits.
-Approximately 75% of permits are issued by CVCSC staff as opposed to issued online.
-CVCSC also issued a total of 356 Superload permits.
+In September 2024, MSCVC implemented a new oversize and overweight permitting industry, and expands the customers' ability to self-issue permits.
+The project is a significant achievement for MSCVC, as it modernizes and streamlines the permitting process, improving service delivery for years to come.
+In SFY2024 CVCSC issued 15,442 oversize and/or overweight permits.
+CVCSC also issued a total of 442 Superload permits.
 Superloads are large and/or very heavy loads that require additional analysis.
+These requests have a turn-around-time of five business days to allow time for bridge analysis, utility clearance, vetting, and approval.